Real Estate Agent Costs in Australia: What You Pay, What You Get, and What Really Matters

 The smartest approach is to focus on net outcome, not just commission percentage.

-Individual outcomes vary depending on market conditions, pricing strategy, buyer demand, and execution.
-Commission structures and selling results should always be assessed in the context of the specific property and local market.
+Individual outcomes vary depending on market conditions, pricing strategy, and execution.
+Commission structures should always be assessed in the context of the specific property and local market.

 This article is intended as general information only and does not replace independent legal, financial, or property advice specific to your circumstances.